Shapedsundew9/egp-types/egp_types/docs/gc_logical_structure.md

 # Genetric Code Logical Structure
 A genetic codes, GC, is a recursively embedded structure.
-A GC may have none, one or two embedded GCs that are connected as a graph.
-The GC graph is deswcribed in ...
+A GC has an input interface, I, and an output interface, O as well as none, one or two embedded GCs that are all connected together as a graph.
+The GC graph is described in ...
 A GC with no embedded GCs is called a codon.
 Codons represent a functional primitive.
 ```mermaid
 flowchart TB
     subgraph Codon GC